Corporate Accounting and Financial Analysis - B.S.

 - Apply the major concepts, characteristics, elements, principles, skills and values in the corporate accounting and financial analysis field.

 - Communicate effectively to diverse audiences as required in the fields of corporate accounting and financial analysis.

 - Use decision-support tools to resolve contemporary business issues using ethical business practices.

 - Analyze and interpret business transactions for financial and non-financial impact.

-Students who maintain a GPA of 2.75 or higher have the opportunity to participate in an accounting or finance internship as part of their free electives.
+Students have the opportunity to participate in an accounting or finance internship as part of their free electives.
 Students are also encouraged to join and be active members of the Institute of Management Accountants (IMA).
 As members, students are encouraged to attend and participate in meetings, as well as network with industry executives.
 Student members may also participate in student competitions, attend regional conferences and compete for scholarships.
 Students are also encouraged to obtain professionally focused experience by participating in the Internal Revenue Service’s Volunteer Income Tax Assistance (VITA) program.